voxeet/voxeet-uxkit-web-mixerlayout/README.md

    - `hls`, which is used for streaming using HLS.

    The mixer layout can vary the layout based on the type.
-   For example, for a live recording of a conference, the Platform will set the values for the input with id `layoutType` to `record`.
+   For example, for a live recording of a conference, the Communications API will set the values for the input with id `layoutType` to `record`.
    The mixer layout can then present the appropriate layout for this situation.

 ## Project setup